hanatos/vkdt/src/pipe/modules/i-quake/readme.md

-this input node cannibalises quakespasm to read quake input geometry and textures. the data is sent to vulkan ray tracing kernels. you can try `vkdt examples/quake.cfg` to test it. requires a bluenoise input texture, see below.
+this input node cannibalises quakespasm to read quake input geometry and textures. the data is sent to vulkan ray tracing kernels. you can try `vkdt examples/quake.cfg` to test it. requires a bluenoise input texture, see below. also it assumes that you have the original game data installed in `/usr/share/games/quake/`. this module is optional, you need to have compiled with `VKDT_USE_QUAKE=1`, see `config.mk.defaults`.

 ## connectors